-The monitoring plan of the PDD is in accordance to the "Tool to calculate the emission factor for an electricity system" /34/, as the dispatch data analysis OM method was considered for the determination of the operating margin (OM).
+The monitoring plan of the PDD is in accordance to the "Tool to calculate the emission factor for an electricity system" /35/, as the dispatch data analysis OM method was considered for the determination of the operating margin (OM).
 Thus, the combined margin CO2 emission factor (EF{grid,CM,y}) will be monitored ex-post.
 The Brazilian grid emission factors, OM and BM are published regularly by the Brazilian DNA /6/.
 Those emission factors are calculated by the Ministry of Science and Technology /6/.
-DNV confirms that the database is an official publication of the Brazilian Government for the purpose of CDM baselines and as stated in the Brazilian DNA website it is in line with the "Tool to calculate the emission factor for an electricity system" /34/ and according to the Clarification Note /67/ the dispatch data method is being used.
+Although there are no further details on how this values are calculated, DNV confirms that the database is an official publication of the Brazilian Government for the purpose of CDM baselines and as stated in the Brazilian DNA website it is in line with the "Tool to calculate the emission factor for an electricity system" /35/.

-The net electricity dispatched will be measured through the metering equipment at the point of connection of Mel 2 Wind Farm CDM Project Activity in Brazil to the Brazilian grid at the substation of Serra Vermelha /13/ and so meters only the quantity of electricity supplied by the project activity to the grid.
+The net electricity dispatched will be measured through the metering equipment at the point of connection of Calango and Caetité Wind Farms Complexes CDM Project Activity to the Brazilian grid at the substation of Coletora Lagoa Nova and Igaporã /13/ and so meters only the quantity of electricity supplied by the project activity to the grid.

-The net electricity generated by project activity and fed into the grid will be monitored continuously by two meters (main and back-up) at the project substation named Serra Vermelha, in accordance to the Electric Energy Commercialization Chamber (Câmara de Comercialização de Energia Elétrica - CCEE) procedures /65/.
-The main meter values will be normally considered and the back-up will be used in case of eventuality.
+The net electricity generated by project activity and fed into the grid will be monitored continuously by two meters (main and back-up) at the project substation named Serra Vermelha, in accordance to the Electric Energy Commercialization Chamber (Câmara de Comercialização de Energia Elétrica - CCEE) procedures /69/.
+The main meter values will be normally considered and the back-up will be used eventually.

-Both meters have a low level of uncertainty, 0.2 precision class, as determined in the standards of the ABNT - Brazilian Association of Technical Standards.
+Both meters (main and back-up) have a level of uncertainty, 0.2 precision class, as determined in the standards of the ABNT - Brazilian Association of Technical Standards.
 The main and backup meters will be installed at the substation of the wind farm.